dai-anna/DRLvsDLrecommenders/README.md

 This dataset is released as part of the *CIKM Cup 2016 Track 2: Personalized E-Commerce Search Challenge*.
 The dataset features anonymized search, browsing, and purchase logs, product data, and product images.
 For the purpose of our project, we primarily leverage the view and purchase logs.

-### Retailrocket
+### RetailRocket
 > Download [here](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)

 The dataset is released as part of a Kaggle competition.
 This raw data set contains data on user-item interactions and item properties.
 For the purpose of this project we leverage the user-item interactions like clicks, add to carts, transactions.

 ## 🛠️ Methodology
 ### Deep Reinforcement Models
-We leverage the open-sourced implementation [code](https://drive.google.com/file/d/185KB520pBLgwmiuEe7JO78kUwUL_F45t/view) provided by Xin Xin, et al. We proceed to preprocess our datasets
+Both SNQN and SA2C models require click (or view), purchase (or add to cart) data.
+While both are positive interactions, we treat clicks as negative signals and purchases as positive, where only positive signals affect the user state as part of the model.
+We leverage the open-sourced implementation [code](https://drive.google.com/file/d/185KB520pBLgwmiuEe7JO78kUwUL_F45t/view) provided Xin Xin, et al. and we proceed to preprocess our datasets to assign `is_buy` flags and drop users with less than 3 interactions.

 ### Deep Learning Model
-Preprocess data...
+The BPR model requires explicit negative feedback, so we pre-process our datasets to assign negative flags to when an existing user did not interact with an item.
+The limitation to this approach is that it exponetially increases the data size.
+Due to the larger number of unique users and items in the RetailRocket dataset, we were able to run the model only on a sample of 0.5% of the data.

 ## 🔎 Results